ustropics/ustropics/README.rst

   * ``pip install django``
   * ``django-admin startproject project_name``

-After intial setup above, if you ever need to reconnect to your project, you can simply use these commands below
+After intial setup above, if user ever need to reconnect to their project, user can simply use these commands below

 * ``cd /mnt/c/path/to/project``
 * ``source env/bin/activate``